 h is Planck's constant,

-m is the mass of the particle (an electron in this case), and
+m is the mass of the particle (an electron in this

 V is the potential energy.